rafasr0/stalker-gamma-new-arrival/README.md

-# stalker-gamma-new-arrival
-"A hardcore roleplay start mod for S.T.A.L.K.E.R.
-GAMMA."

-"You aren't a soldier.
-You aren't a mercenary.
-You are just a civilian who slipped through the perimeter under the cover of darkness, praying the military patrols wouldn't spot you.
-You came in search of riches and a fresh start—now you just have to survive.
-Do you have what it takes to become a legend in the zone?"
+"You aren't a hero.
+You are a rookie, a disgrace, or a debtor.
+You have no map, no gun, and no reputation.
+Do you have what it takes to survive the climb?"

 This mod creates a hardcore roleplay starting scenario for players who want a true "Zero to Hero" experience.
+But not as punishing as the Black Road start.
 It strips away the safety net of the standard loadouts and gives you the bare minimum.

 Key Features:
-- Civilian Loadout: You start with nothing but a knife, a flashlight, the clothes on your back, and basic supplies.
-No guns, no military gear—only items easily available outside the Zone.
+Zero to Hero Loadout: No matter who you join, you start with nothing but a knife, a flashlight, and the clothes on your back.
+No guns, no military gear.
+And barely any supplies for your first day.
-- Blind Start (No PDA): You spawn without a PDA.
+Blind Start(No PDA): You spawn without a PDA.
 You cannot see the map, tasks, or messages until you scavenge enough money to buy one.
-- Pocket Change: You start with only 500 Rubles—barely enough for a loaf of bread, let alone gear.
+No Money, No Problem: Each faction now has a set amount of starting money.
-- Terrifying Night: You hopped the fence while the military patrols were changing shifts.
-The game forces a 23:00 (11 PM) start time.
+Terrifying Night: The game forces a 23:00 (11 PM) start time.

-Roleplay Spawns:
-- Loners: Locked to Rookie Village.
-You're a civilian, leaving your past behind to seek a new life in the Zone.
-- Bandits: Locked to Dark Valley.
-You are a fugitive fleeing the law.
-Smuggled into the Zone by a criminal contact, you must now work for Sultan to pay off your heavy debt.

-Note on Faction Selection: You can click any faction in the menu (Army, Merc, etc.), but the mod will automatically convert you to a Loner (or Bandit if selected) a few seconds after you wake up in the Zone.
-This ensures the roleplay scenario remains intact.
+Scripted Roleplay Objectives: A new script triggers a lore-friendly introduction and "Win Condition" message when you start.

 Installation:

-1. Install as a standard mod in MO2.
+Install as a standard mod in MO2.
-2. Start a New Game -> Select Loner or Bandit.
+Start a New Game.

+Hotfix v1.1:
+Loadout Unification: Updated all other factions, beside Bandits, configurations to inherit the Loner loadout.

+Update v2.0 - The Faction Update: Previous versions locked you to Loner/Bandit.
+Now, all factions are playable with their own unique "Zero to Hero" origins.
+Every faction now has a reason to start with nothing and a fluff win condition suggestion.